If you build it…will they come?

 The hard part was the promotion and getting people to come to the event.
 I hear it time and time again from event organizers that it is so hard to get people to come.
 Having the event be free may even make it more difficult in some respects because of the perceived value.
 If people pay for attendance to an event they may tie a higher value to it and may be more likely to attend.

 As of the three days before the event we had less than 10 people registered to attend.
 My anxiety level was high and I was so worried I was going to waste the panel’s time because nobody would show up.
-So we marketed it hard.
+So we marketed it hard with the help of this Email Marketing Agency.
 All of the panel members helped to promote the event.
 Brent wrote about it in the paper and Nick Allard from KGW brought us on the bricks to promote it.
 We ramped up our social media and contacted all of the business professors at Portland State.

 The registrations started flooding in, we maxed out the registration.
 We even added more seats because our experience has shown that usually only 2/3 of those that register end up attending free events.
 Our predictions were correct and we ended up with about 2/3 of those who registered attending.